 As you can probably tell by now, enterprise IT is an enormous subject.
 Very few tools cover it in such depth as COBIT 5, making it an excellent investment for any organization serious about optimizing its use of IT.

-To start off, it is worth getting a key piece of information out of the way: COBIT 5 is not a cheat sheet, but a generic tool.
-That is not to say that it is not unique or comprehensive; rather, the tools and practices offered by COBIT 5 are flexible enough to be used by enterprises regardless of their size or immediate goals.
-At the same time, there is a lot to learn, and not all of COBIT 5’s methodology will be relevant for everyone.
+To start off, it is worth getting a key piece of information out of the way: COBIT 2019 is not a cheat sheet but a generic tool.
+That is not to say that it is not unique or comprehensive; rather, the tools and practices offered by the framework are flexible enough to be used by enterprises regardless of their size or immediate goals.
+At the same time, there is a lot to learn, and not all of the COBIT 2019 methodology will be relevant for everyone.

 Meeting stakeholder needs

 Covering user enterprises from end to end

 Enabling a holistic approach